CubIXSS/CubIXSS/development.md

 ## General tips

-- Follow [PEP8](https://peps.python.org/pep-0008/) when appropriate and always use a linter for style
+- Follow [PEP8](https://peps.python.org/pep-0008/) when appropriate and always use a linter for style.
+- There are many options for linters, but we recommend [ruff](https://github.com/astral-sh/ruff).
+This should be installed as part of a pre-commit step.
+Your package maintainer should set pre-commit up.
 - Write tests first.
 Then, write code to pass the tests.
 Finally, refactor code for clarity and style.
 - Documentation is critical.
 Do not put it off.
 Code without documentation is unsusable by the coommunity and by future you when you forget how it works.
 - Class names should be nouns